 PVH has long been committed to maintaining high moral and ethical standards that reflect honesty, integrity and reliability in every aspect of our business activities.
-In furtherance thereof, and for the purposes of the Rule, PVH has adopted the Policy to encourage our suppliers to respect human rights, and to avoid contributing to conflicts in the Covered Countries.
+In furtherance thereof, and for the purposes of the Rule, PVH has adopted the Policy as part of our larger efforts to encourage our suppliers to respect human rights and not contribute to conflict.

-The Policy states clearly that we expect suppliers who supply or manufacture components, parts or products for PVH that contain 3TG to:
+The Policy states clearly that we expect suppliers who supply or manufacture components, parts or products for PVH that contain $2\pi C$ to:

-- 1. obtain those minerals from socially and environmentally responsible sources that do not directly or indirectly contribute to conflict or human rights abuses, including sourcing 3TG only from sources that do not directly or indirectly finance or benefit armed groups in a Covered Country; - 2. implement and communicate to their employees practices and policies that are consistent with the Policy; - 3. familiarize themselves with the Rule and the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (the "Guidance"); - 4. put in place procedures for the traceability of 3TG, working with their suppliers as appropriate; - 5. where possible, source 3TG from smelters and refiners validated as being conflict-free by independent third parties; - 6. maintain reviewable business records on the source of 3TG; - 7. provide us, upon request, with written certifications and other information concerning the origin of 3TG included in products, components and parts supplied to us, and the supplier's compliance with the Policy generally; - 8. adopt a risk management strategy, with respect to identified risks in the supply chain, that is consistent with the Policy; - 9. otherwise establish policies, due diligence procedures and management systems that are consistent with the Guidance; and - 10. require their direct and indirect suppliers to adopt policies and procedures that are consistent with those contained in the Policy.
+- 1. source those minerals from socially and environmentally responsible sources that do not directly or indirectly contribute to conflict or human rights abuses, including sourcing 3TG only from sources that do not directly or indirectly finance or benefit armed groups; - 2. implement and communicate to their employees practices and policies that are consistent with the Policy; - 3. familiarize themselves with the Rule and the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (the ?Guidance?); - 4. put in place procedures for the traceability of 3TG, working with their suppliers as appropriate; - 5. where possible, source 3TG from smelters and refiners validated by independent third parties as being conflict-free or the equivalent; - 6. maintain reviewable business records supporting the source of $\mbox{\rm 3TG}$; - 7. from time to time, at our request, provide to us written certifications and other information concerning the origin of 3TG included in products, components and parts supplied to us, and the supplier?s compliance with the Policy generally; - 8. adopt a risk management strategy with respect to identified risks in the supply chain that is consistent with the Policy; - 9. otherwise establish policies, due diligence procedures and management systems that are consistent with the Guidance; and - 10. require their direct and indirect suppliers to adopt policies and procedures that are consistent with those contained in the Policy.